Selling on Etsy can be daunting, especially if it is your first experience of e-commerce. In this guide, I’ll try to break down the steps to success.

 - Search for it on Etsy – if its allowed, it’s probably already for sale in some form or another

 - Contact Etsy support – Etsy has a great support team.
 Contact them either by email,live chat or phone and ask if your product idea is allowed.
 Include as much detail as possible, including photos, so there is no room for mis-understandning

 Finding products to sell as a new Etsy seller

 Your product research will be different depending on the status of your store.

-Researching top level categories can give you a good idea on what is popular.
+Researching top-level categories can give you a good idea of what is popular.
 Brainstorming possible niches, and styles now will get you ready for your next steps.